 There are three levels of moisture management — moisture absorbency, moisture wicking and moisture repellency:

 Absorbency is the ability of a fabric to take in moisture.
 It’s an important property in textiles because it enables the moisture to be quickly collected in a concentrated area.
-But, fabrics that absorb well are prone to staining and retaining odor over time.
+However, fabrics that absorb well are prone to staining and retaining odor over time.

 If a textile is moisture repellent, it means that it is hydrophobic and pushes away moisture on contact.
 Water repellent fabrics are coated with a film on a molecular scale that gives them the ability to withstand above-average exposure to moisture without soaking through.
 Moisture beads up and rolls off the fabric, rather than being absorbed into the fibers.

-Absorption is inherent in certain types of material such as cotton, but cotton lacks the strength and durability found in synthetic fibers.
+Absorption is inherent in certain types of material, such as cotton, but cotton lacks the strength and durability found in synthetic fibers.
 Through nanotechnology, microscopic changes are made to the fibers to develop the desired textile characteristics in synthetic polymers.
 Apex Mills works with several nanotechnology companies to identify the best treatments for our textiles so that they meet the requirements of the application in which they are used.

 DryRUN+ is a dual process, one-way moisture transport solution that is treated on both sides of the fabric.
-First, it wicks moisture away from the skin side up to the outer layer, and then spreads the moisture over a larger surface for fast drying.
+First, it wicks moisture away from the skin side up to the outer layer and then spreads the moisture over a larger surface for fast drying.
 DryRUN+ keeps the wearer comfortable and accelerates quick drying.

-Since our founding in 1943, Apex Mills has been perfecting and innovating various types of industrial fabrics, including solid knits, mesh, and 3D spacers.
-Committed to solving our customers’ problems through truly innovative, reliable solutions, we work with hundreds of companies across industries to design and manufacture textiles that meet their specific needs.
+Since our founding in 1943, Apex Mills has been perfecting and innovating various types of industrial fabrics, including solid knits, mesh and 3D spacers.
+Committed to solving our customers’ problems through truly innovative, reliable solutions, we work with hundreds of companies across numerous industries to design and manufacture textiles that meet their specific needs.